eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

     * **Application Name** - The name of the application.
 It is recommended to use the format of `{namespace}-{image name}`.
         * **Project** - The Argo CD project with which the application should be included.
-        * **Sync pPolicy** - The manner with which Argo CD will use to manage the deployed artifacts. `Automatic` is recommended.
+        * **Sync Policy** - The manner with which Argo CD will use to manage the deployed artifacts. `Automatic` is recommended.
         * **Repository URL** - The GitOps URL where the configuration is stored (restricted to git URLs configured in the Argo Project).
         * **Revision** - The Git branch where the configuration for this instance is stored.
 This would `test` in our case.
         * **Path** - The path within the repository where the application config is located (should be the application name).
         * **Cluster** - The destination cluster URL for the deployment.
         * **Namespace** - The namespace where the application should be deployed (restricted to namespaces configured in the Argo Project).

-3. Finally, repeat that step for each application and each environment.
+3. Repeat that step for each application and each environment.

 **Congrats!!** :smiley: :+1: You successfully completed all steps in the workshop.
-You learned leveraging the toolkit to create an application, register a pipeline for and the app and connect to your source repo.
-Finally you learned how to hook the GitOps Argo CD to your CI pipeline to
+You learned how to leverage the toolkit to create an application, register a pipeline for this app and how to hook this CI pipeline to an Argo CD instance to monitor the state and deploy your application to the so-called "release" namespaces.
+Also you've seen the different testing capabilities that were used in the CI pipeline during the build phase.

-* create ahow tonow have your application running inside your development cluster and being delivered using a Tekton based CI pipeline.
-The next step would be to hook your Continuous Delivery tool -- in our case Argo CD -- to the CI pipeline that we've created in this section.

 Having reached this point, we recommend you repeat the process a few more times using different Code Patterns templates and explore the Developer view in OpenShift to get familiar with it.